Overview and Description

 4) Ankle dorsiflexion weakness (Steppage gait and foot slap)

-Pathomechanism: Unable to heel strike, leading to initial contact with toes.
-Incomplete lesion still has heel strike but unable to control transition to foot flat causing “foot slap.”
-During the swing phase, toes may drag/catch.
+Pathomechanism: When there is severe weakness, the initial contact with the ground is made by the forefoot followed by the heel region.
+Mild weakness, the initial contact is made with the heel followed by a rapid ankle plantar flexion, causing a “foot slap” During the swing phase, toes may drag/catch.
 Compensatory is “steppage gait” with excessive hip and knee flexion or body shift to clear foot.

 Treatment: Posterior leaf spring AFO or hinged AFO with dorsiflexion assist or plantar flexion stop for mediolateral instability.
 Role of electrical stimulation (ES) to prevent atrophy of anterior tibialis and/or functional ES (FES) to activate ankle dorsiflexor.